 Stay on your Feet

-This football phrase is often directed at players that are quick to make rash decisions.
-A player may be advised to “stay on their feet” if they are tempted to prematurely go in for a tackle against an opponent when doing so may be a bad decision.
+This football phrase is often directed at players who are quick to make rash decisions.
+A player may be advised to “stay on their feet” if they are tempted to prematurely go in for a tackle against an opponent when doing so may be a wrong decision.

-This football word describes a tactic wherein a player continuously steps over the ball with both legs in an attempt to confuse their opponent.
+This football word describes a tactic wherein a player continuously steps over the ball with both legs to confuse their opponent.

-This football phrase is used when a player is approached by another club whilst under contract with another, usually without the express permission from the player’s club.
-Despite being against football association rules, “tapping up” is a common occurrence in leagues all around the world.
+This football phrase is used when another club approaches a player whilst under contract with another, usually without express permission from the player’s club.
+Despite being against football association rules, “tapping up” is a common occurrence in leagues worldwide.

-A “testimonial” is a football match that is played in dedication to a legendary player that has spent most of their career at a club.
-The money raised from testimonial matches was often used to fund the player’s retirement, but since the fact that most players today earn a huge sum of money from playing football, the money is often now used for charitable causes.
-Players like Steven Gerrard and Wayne Rooney have both had testimonial matches played in their name when they retired from their respective clubs.
+A “testimonial” is a football match played in dedication to a legendary player who has spent most of their career at a club.
+The money raised from testimonial matches was often used to fund the player’s retirement.
+Still, since most players today earn a huge sum of money from football, the money is often used for charitable causes.
+Players like Steven Gerrard and Wayne Rooney had testimonial matches played in their name when they retired from their respective clubs.

-“through ball” is a football phrase used to describe a pass that cuts through the opponent’s attacking or defending line.
+“Through ball” is a football phrase that describes a pass that cuts through the opponent’s attacking or defending line.

-A “Tifo” is a colourful and co-ordinated display put on by a club’s fans, either inside or outside the stadium.
+A “Tifo” is a colourful and coordinated display by a club’s fans, either inside or outside the stadium.

-This football phrase refers to a style of play wherein a team will pass the ball quickly and often in a bid to confuse and tire out their opponents.
+This football phrase refers to a style of play wherein a team will pass the ball quickly and often to confuse and tire out their opponents.

-This is a football phrase that was popularly coined in the 1970s in reference to Dutch club Ajax’s style of play, wherein all players on the pitch were able to fulfil any role if-and-when it was needed, no matter what position they were assigned to before the match began.
+This is a football phrase popularly coined in the 1970s about Dutch club Ajax’s style of play, wherein all players on the pitch could fulfil any role when needed, no matter what position they were assigned to before the match began.

 This football phrase is used to describe teams that win three separate trophies in one season.
 For example, if Liverpool FC aims to win the Premier League, FA Cup and Champions League in a given year, they would be described as “going for the treble”.

-This football word is used to describe passionate and dedicated fans of a football club.
-However, despite being a term of endearment, it is often used by media publications in lieu of the word “hooligans”, often wrongly suggesting that these kinds of fans are only out to cause trouble at matches.
+This football word is used to describe passionate and dedicated football club fans.
+However, despite being a term of endearment, it is often used by media publications instead of the word “hooligans”, often wrongly suggesting that these kinds of fans are only out to cause trouble at matches.

 Under the Cosh

-Despite sounding like a negative football phrase, this is actually used to describe a player that is performing so well that no opponents would stand a chance against them on the pitch.
+Despite sounding like a negative football phrase, this is used to describe a player performing so well that no opponents would stand a chance against them on the pitch.

-This football word is used to refer to a goal that has been scored with world-class quality and finesse.
+This football word refers to a goal that has been scored with world-class quality and finesse.

 Well Known Football Phrases You Need to Know

-Despite there being so many different football phrases and words out there, some of them you will hear more often than others.
-Take a look at the most common football phrases used by commentators, pundits and spectators at the pub:
+Despite so many football phrases and words out there, some of them you will hear more often than others.
+Look at the most common football phrases used by commentators, pundits and spectators at the pub: